Few independent restaurant website designs look great. But They are never updated and always have many flaws.

 - Tell the reader the “history” part of what makes your restaurant unique.

-- you can talk about the following things; such as, Where does your food come from, Where does it come from, How it is prepared, Where does your menu inspiration come from, Who is your chef, who is the main team, providing more details will make you immediately win the competition.
+- you can talk about the following things; such as where does your food come from, where does it come from, how it is prepared, where does your menu inspiration come from, who is your chef is, who is the main team, providing more details will make you immediately win the competition.

 The usability of the menu is crucial in restaurant website design.
-The menu is the second most important page besides the homepage.
-A good menu is responsive, usable and fascinating.
+The menu is the second most important page beside the homepage.
+A good menu is responsive, usable, and fascinating.

 - Webmaster Tools can tell you the keywords that users enter Google to search for your website, and how you rank for these keywords compared to your competitors.
 This information can help you optimize your message to attract more visitors from high-value keywords.
 For example, if people search for “Asian cuisine” more frequently than “Chinese cuisine”, then optimizing your content to be consistent with “Asian cuisine” will help you get a higher ranking and drive more traffic.